 Hitachi Construction Machinery Americas had a 33-year marketing and manufacturing agreement with Deere in which the companies jointly produced excavators at plants in North Carolina, Canada and Brazil.
 On February 28, the agreement was officially dissolved and Deere has since purchased the plants for producing its own brand of excavators.
 Hitachi and Deere have a new supply agreement for Deere excavators.

-Last week at its Newnan, Georgia, headquarters, Hitachi rolled out its first set of independently produced excavators for North America.
+In May at its Newnan, Georgia, headquarters, Hitachi rolled out its first set of independently produced excavators for North America.
 They were made in Japan and imported here.
 The three models are the ZX50U-5N and ZX26U-5N compact excavators and the 25-ton ZX210LC-6 HP.

 Hitachi says its new 25-ton ZX210LC-6 HP offers best-in-class power and speed.